socialhubio/socialhub-dev/docs/inbox/ticket-api.md

 ```

 The `_id` value is a unique identifier of a Ticket within the SocialHub Inbox.
 You might want to store it in reference to the Interactions within your Integration.

+Note that SocialHub will store the `interactor.interactorId` that you sent separately.
+The `interactorId` returned in the response will be the interactor identifier of SocialHub.
+SocialHub will automatically link the network specific `interactorId` that you send to the SocialHub specific ID if we have already received it once.

 #### `HTTP 409 Conflict`